Two of a Kind (American TV series): Theme music and opening sequence

 The theme music which accompanied the opening title sequence was composed by Jesse Frederick and Bennett Salvay, and was the second theme composed by Frederick and Salvay that does not include lyrics, coming after The Family Man, which was also produced by Miller-Boyett.

 The opening sequence varied slightly from week to week, featured clips of Kevin, Carrie and the girls playing in the park.
 The scenes, which always slightly vary, include the girls rollerblading, the girls on the swing with Carrie, the girls playing frisbee with Kevin, Carrie and Kevin playing basketball, Carrie, Kevin and the girls playing a very large beach ball, the girls doing cartwheels and jumping around barefoot.
+It always slow-motion’s and freezes during certain parts and poses during the theme and the camera pans round, in a style/reference to The Matrix.
 The opening sequence only includes the show title and the executive producers' names, unlike previous Miller-Boyett series, whose opening sequences featured the cast and producers names in the sequence.
 The names of the show's cast members were instead shown in the opening teaser, prior to the opening credits.

 Episodes

 Broadcast and syndication

 After its cancellation, the show gained more of an audience when reruns began airing on ABC Family in the United States.
-It ran on the network starting in 1999 (a few months after its cancellation), when the network was Fox Family, and continued after the channel's purchase by Disney until 2004.
+It ran on the network starting in 1999 (a few months after its cancellation), when the network was Fox Family, and continued after the channel's purchase by The Walt Disney Company until 2004.
 ABC Family separated the closing credits and the tag scene, in the manner that they originally aired on ABC.

 In Italy, it aired on Disney Channel under the name Due gemelle e una tata (Two Twins and a Nanny) from January until February 2004.

 In the United Kingdom, reruns of the series also aired on Nickelodeon, Disney Channel and Pop Girl.
 The international networks ran the closing credits over the tag scene.